-This proposed rule does not add gas turbine engines for submersible or semisubmersible vessels to the proposed new ECCN 8A620.
-Instead, the Administration issued a separate proposed rule, on December 6, 2011 (76 FR 76072), describing the U.S. Government's controls on gas turbine engines and related items for military aircraft, ships, and vehicles that no longer warrant control under the USML or an existing 018 ECCN on the CCL.
-Similarly, this proposed rule does not address military surface vessels and related equipment that no longer warrant control under the USML.
-BIS is addressing controls on these items in a separate proposed rule that is being published in conjunction with this proposed rule on December 23, 2011.
+This proposed rule does not add gas turbine engines for military vessels of war to the proposed new ECCN 8A609.
+Instead, the Administration issued a separate proposed rule, on December 6, describing the U.S. Government's controls on gas turbine engines and related items for military aircraft, ships, and vehicles that no longer warrant control under the USML or an existing 018 ECCN on the CCL.
+Similarly, this proposed rule does not address military submersible vessels of war, submarines, and related articles that no longer warrant control under the USML-BIS will address controls on these items in a separate proposed rule.